abxh/x64-dabbles/01-getting-started/README.md

 2. Link file(s) together with `ld hello_world.o -o hello_world.out`.
 3. Disassemble executable file to intel-style assembly with `objdump -M intel -dz hello_world.out`.
    (`-z` to include padding or `nop` instructions)
 4. Disassemble entire file with `-Dz` instead.
-Run `hexdump -C` to attempt to view the file in human readable format.
+Run `hexdump -C` to attempt to read the asci bytes and other things.

 It's interesting to look at `hexdump -C hello_world.o`.